The world's smartest people analytics tool

 Beyond hiring, employers also use the survey for optimizing team performance, increasing profits, success planning, and more.

-Beyond the survey itself, organizations that work with Culture Index also collaborate with an executive advisor who can provide further insight into the data and tailor a strategy based on organizational needs.
+In addition, organizations that work with Culture Index also collaborate with an executive advisor who can provide further insight into the data, and tailor a strategy based on organizational needs.

 What are the Culture Index categories?